python/cpython/Doc/c-api/init.rst

       single: main()
       triple: stdin; stdout; sdterr

-   This function should be called before :c:func:`Py_Initialize`.
-It specifies which encoding and error handling to use with standard io, with the same meanings as in :func:`str.encode`.
+   This function should be called before :c:func:`Py_Initialize`, if it is called at all.
+It specifies which encoding and error handling to use with standard IO, with the same meanings as in :func:`str.encode`.

-   It overrides :envvar:`PYTHONIOENCODING` values, and allows embedding code to control io encoding when the environment variable does not work.
+   It overrides :envvar:`PYTHONIOENCODING` values, and allows embedding code to control IO encoding when the environment variable does not work.

    ``encoding`` and/or ``errors`` may be NULL to use :envvar:`PYTHONIOENCODING` and/or default values (depending on other